So did anyone else ever notice that no one checks your lifetime pass to Disney Town, orrrr…?

 After the usual repeat information about the Million Dreams Award, we actually get to the moment where the award is presented, which happens only during Aqua’s storyline.
 But here’s a curiosity: after clearing all three storylines, all future plays on the same console with any character will feature the Million Dreams Award, and not just Aqua!
 I can only guess at this, but I suspect that the cutscene was only supposed to show for whichever character you played last, but they ended up running into technical problems and instead unlocked the alternate cutscenes in this peculiar matter!

 There isn’t exactly a big audience for the Million Dreams award, a crowd that looks all the thinner considering that three are small children and two are very small chipmunks (in the screenshot above, you can’t even see one of the ducks!).
 Horace decides to start a discussion, asking who everyone thinks is going to win.
-Well, I mean, you’re all standing in distinct groups so it’s pretty easy for me to count the votes based on everyone’s promises.
+Well, you’re all standing in distinct groups so it’s pretty easy for me to count the votes based on everyone’s promises.
 It seems that, by all rights, Ven should win!
-The three ducks pledged their vote to him, the two chipmunks to Terra, and Horace pledged to Aqua: the numbers are very clear!
+The three ducks pledged their vote to him, the two chipmunks to Terra, and Horace pledged to Aqua.
+The numbers are very clear!
 Okay, technically only Chip and Dale discuss their votes in this scene, so it’s possible that despite their ardent promises, the duck siblings or Horace might have changed their votes, but I don’t get that impression even if the ducks hope out loud that they might have won.
-Ultimately, this is all another problem caused by KH’s constant lack of NPCs, even if this town does have a lot of NPCs by the series’ standards.
+Ultimately, this is all another problem caused by KH’s constant lack of NPCs, even if this town does have a lot of NPCs by the series’ standards!

 Minnie gets up on the stage with an entirely silent Daisy Duck.
 She then announces that – and I can only conclude that invisible townspeople voted in this too – that the result is a three-way tie between Terra, Aqua and Ven!
 Your character is less surprised by the award than the news that their siblings were here, Terra even holding out hope that they’re here right now, but the happy festivities are interrupted when Captain Justice charges the stage, demanding a recount!
 But when no one admits to voting for him, or for that matter Captain Dark, Minnie is forced to lecture him, though she admits that “he” got a few votes.
-Very confusing, considering there’s two separate characters and one guest voice actor here, I just don’t understand.
+Very confusing use of the singular, considering there’s two separate characters and one guest voice actor here, I just don’t understand.
 When Captain Justice demands the prize, legitimate win or not, Minnie announces that this is beyond the pall and orders him arrested for troublemaking, throwing him into Intergalactic Space Prison on an indefinite sentence.
 What a shocking end to our celebrity guest appearance.
 Tsk.

-Minnie continues the ceremony and tries to deliver the award to the three winners, even though the crowd is so thin that it’s obvious that only one of them are present (Terra continues the thread of him hoping the others might be there by only now noticing that they’re absent!).
+Minnie continues the ceremony and tries to deliver the award to the three winners, even though the crowd is so thin that it’s obvious that only one of them is present (Terra continues the thread of him hoping the others might be there by only now noticing that they’re absent!).
 She then presents them with the award, and to add “a bonus” (even though, as far as I can tell, this is the only prize that Pete could have wanted and must be the actual award?), Minnie offers a flavour of ice cream that was created just for the winner.
 As it happens, this is actually an ice cream you can make/buy at the ice cream shop, though your character eats it on the spot and you don’t get it in your inventory, nor does it unlock in the ice cream shop if it wasn’t already.
 The prize is purely narrative..
 Terra wins the Rockin’ Crunch ice cream, which normally activates his starting Command Style Rockbreaker; Ventus gets Double Crunch ice cream, which would normally activate Wingblade; and Aqua gets Royalberry ice cream, which would normally activate Bladecharge.
 I just think it’s nice and unique how the devs chose such an eclectic mix of ice creams to give to everyone, with no correlation to any specific “kind” of Command Style!
 The devs must have just picked their favourite designs!
 I suppose the real congratulations should go to the winning artists!

 In an outro cutscene that also plays for everyone on later playthroughs, we find Celebrity Voice Actor Jim Cummings now locked in Interdimensional Space Prison… which appears to just be the world map without any worlds on it?
 Wow, it’s always really weird looking at a space that was only designed to be seen from one angle in full 3D!
 As he rants, Celebrity Voice Actor Susan Blakeslee begins speaking into his mind and seduces him to evil, setting up the plot of Evil Voice Actors 2.3 Final Mix.
 Funny how neither of them ever showed up in the series again.